wallarm/ingress-plus/README.md

 The Ingress controller leverages the advanced features of NGINX Plus, which gives you the following additional benefits:

-* **Reduced number of configuration reloads**
-Every time the number of pods of services you expose via Ingress changes, the Ingress controller updates the configuration of NGINX to reflect those changes.
+* **Improved system resources utilization for large-scale deployments** Every time the number of pods of services you expose via Ingress changes, the Ingress controller updates the configuration of NGINX to reflect those changes.
 For the open source NGINX software, the configuration file must be changed and the configuration reloaded.
 For NGINX Plus, the [on-the-fly reconfiguration](https://www.nginx.com/products/on-the-fly-reconfiguration/) feature is utilized, which allows NGINX Plus to be updated on-the-fly without reloading the configuration.
-This prevents a potential increase of memory usage and overall system overloading, which could occur with too frequent configuration reloads.
+This prevents increase of memory usage during reloads, especially with a high volume of client requests, as well as increased memory usage when load balancing applications with long-lived connections (WebSocket, applications with file uploading/downloading or streaming).
+As a result, NGINX Plus Ingress controller is better suited for production-ready deployments.
 * **Real-time statistics**
 NGINX Plus provides you with [advanced statistics](https://www.nginx.com/products/live-activity-monitoring/), which you can access either through the API or via the built-in dashboard.
 This can give you insights into how NGINX Plus and your applications are performing.
 * **Session persistence** When enabled, NGINX Plus makes sure that all the requests from the same client are always passed to the same backend container using the *sticky cookie* method.
 Refer to the [session persistence examples](examples/session-persistence) to find out how to configure it.
+* **JWTs** NGINX Plus can validate JSON Web Tokens (JWTs), providing a flexible authentication mechanism.
+* **Support** Support from NGINX Inc is available for NGINX Plus Ingress controller.

 **Note**: Deployment of the Ingress controller for NGINX Plus requires you to do one extra step: build your own [Docker image](nginx-controller) using the certificate and key for your subscription.
 The Docker image of the Ingress controller for NGINX is [available on Docker Hub](https://hub.docker.com/r/nginxdemos/nginx-ingress/).